This blog has been updated to include best practices and features for learning and development in 2020

-With GDPR being the hot topic in organisations globally, learning and development departments will be in the process of rolling out training to employees to inform them of their rights and responsibilities regarding the new legislation.
+With GDPR still a hot topic in organisations around the world, learning and development departments are continually working to roll out training to employees, informing them of their rights and responsibilities regarding new legislation.

-Other compliance requirements don’t disappear when something like GDPR comes along, so there is a lot to be thinking about for L&D professionals in creating their compliance content.
+But that doesn’t mean that other compliance requirements disappear when new regulations come along.
+So, there is a lot to be thinking about for L&D professionals in creating their compliance content.

-Here are 6 tips for you to start creating your compliance content in your Moodle or Totara Learn LMS:
+Here are the top 6 tips for you to create compliance content in your Moodle or Totara Learn LMS:

 There are many activities and resources to be created within Moodle and Totara Learn, including web pages, eBooks, multi-media support, assignments and quizzes.
 Coupled with clever course administration you can create learning pathways to “unlock” content as your learners’ progress and achieve Badges or Certificates upon completion.
 For collaborative working there are Wikis, Forums, Live-chat and resource-sharing activities.

-If you’re not familiar with course creation in Moodle or Totara Learn, training is a great first step to ensure you maximise the benefits of the tools available.
+If you’re not familiar with course creation in Moodle or Totara, training is a great first step to ensure you maximise the benefits of the tools available.

 Creating content directly in your LMS can help to create resource-based courses, where learners can complete the training but also have easy access to a specific resource at their time of need.
 Many workers are not office-based and will find it difficult to set aside much time for training, so keeping your content short will help your learners access the content they need.

-There are many options available in both platforms for creating and sharing short-form content.
-Create web pages, book resources and blog posts for quick information, or simply drag and drop media and infographics; tagging each item for easy access.
+Both platforms offer a range of options for creating and sharing short-form content.
+Easily construct web pages, book resources and blog posts for quick information, or simply drag and drop media and infographics; tagging each item for quick access.

-If you want to incorporate spaced practice with your micro-learning, where learners can practice new skills over time from various activities, Totara Learn has a Program feature to group courses together and send scheduled e-mails with customisable messages.
+With a micro-learning strategy, the key is little, but often.
+Totara’s Program feature gives you the ability to group courses together and send scheduled e-mails with customisable messages.
 This could be used to send a daily e-mail encouraging learners to log on and access the latest material in the programme.

-The Lesson activity is popular for scenario-based training as it enables you to present content and ask a question before moving to the next page.
+The Lesson activity is ideal for scenario-based training.
+It enables you to present content and ask a question before moving to the next page.
 You decide which page the learner goes to depending on the answer they give, creating an interactive branching scenario exercise.
-There is no limit to the branching options with the Lesson and can be designed as a throw-back to the “Choose your own adventure” story-books!
+There is no limit to the branching options with the Lesson and it can be designed as a fun throw-back to the “Choose your own adventure” storybooks!